 Mr. Gellman is a graduate of The Wharton School of Business with a Master of Business Administration degree in Finance and Accounting and holds a Bachelor of Science in Biology from Tufts University.

-Ronald G. Bizick, II is President and Chief Executive Officer of Vertical Bridge.
-He has more than 30 years of telecommunications industry experience and oversees the firm’s day-to-day operations, as well as overall strategy and growth initiatives.
+Ron Bizick is the President and Chief Executive Officer of Vertical Bridge.
+He has more than 35 years of telecommunications industry experience and oversees the firm’s day-to-day operations, as well as overall strategy and growth initiatives.

-Prior to joining Vertical Bridge, Mr. Bizick co-founded and served as CEO of Tarpon Towers, LLC, which develops, acquires, and manages wireless communication sites throughout the United States.
-Earlier in his career, he served as Executive Vice President and Chief Operating Officer of Global Signal, Inc., a former NYSE-listed company.
-During his tenure at Global Signal, the company completed a successful IPO, acquired nearly $2 billion in tower assets, raised over $2.2 billion in mortgage-backed securitizations, and tripled its portfolio from 3,500 to over 11,000 owned and managed communication sites.
-Prior to Global Signal, Mr. Bizick was Executive Vice President and Chief Operating Officer of SBA Communications, a NASDAQ company, helping grow it from a start-up to a nationwide public company.
+Prior to joining Vertical Bridge, Mr. Bizick co-founded and served as the Chief Executive Officer of Tarpon Towers, LLC, which develops, acquires, and manages wireless communication sites throughout the United States.
+Earlier in his career, he served as the Executive Vice President and Chief Operating Officer of Global Signal, Inc., before its acquisition by Crown Castle in 2007.
+During his tenure at Global Signal, the company completed a successful IPO and tripled its portfolio from 3,500 to over 11,000 owned and managed communication sites.
+Prior to Global Signal, Mr. Bizick was the Executive Vice President and Chief Operating Officer of SBA Communications, where he played a significant role in its growth from a start-up to a nationwide public company.

-He received his BA in Business and Communication from the University of Pittsburgh and completed executive education programs at The Wharton School and Harvard Business School.
+He received his Bachelor of Arts from the University of Pittsburgh and completed executive education programs at The Wharton School and Harvard Business School.

-Previous to Vertical Bridge, Mr. Glosson was the President and Chief Operating Officer of Eco-Site, a leading developer of wireless communication, tower sites and infrastructure.
+Prior to joining Vertical Bridge, Mr. Glosson was the President and Chief Operating Officer of Eco-Site, a leading developer of wireless communication, tower sites, and infrastructure.
 As President and COO of Eco-Site, Mr. Glosson was responsible for nationwide sales, tower development, and operations.
 Earlier, Mr. Glosson served as Senior Vice President of Global Sales at Bandwidth.com, an enterprise cloud communications company, and as Executive Vice President of Sales and Marketing for Shared Access, a wireless tower operator in the U.K. and Ireland.
-Prior to Shared Access, Mr. Glosson held increasing roles of responsibility at SpectraSite Communications, including Vice president of Business Development for its Building division and Senior Vice President of Sales and Marketing for the Tower, Rooftop and In-Building division.
+Before Shared Access, Mr. Glosson held increasing roles of responsibility at SpectraSite Communications, including Vice President of Business Development for its Building division and Senior Vice President of Sales and Marketing for the Tower, Rooftop and In-Building division.

 Mr. Glosson received a Bachelor of Science from Drexel University and a Master of Business Administration from Temple University.

-Tim Shine is Senior Vice President of Information Technology (IT) at Vertical Bridge.
-Mr. Shine is responsible for implementing technology-driven solutions across all aspects of Vertical Bridge’s business to deliver more streamlined and efficient processes and solutions for clients.
-He brings more than 25 years of experience in IT and strategic-technology initiatives to Vertical Bridge.
+Tim Shine serves as Chief Information Officer at Vertical Bridge.
+Mr. Shine oversees the implementation of advanced technology solutions, cybersecurity operations, and the integration of artificial intelligence across all facets of Vertical Bridge’s operations, aiming to deliver more streamlined and efficient processes for clients.
+With over 25 years of experience in information technology, cybersecurity, and strategic technology initiatives, he brings substantial expertise to Vertical Bridge.

-Prior to joining Vertical Bridge, Mr. Shine served as Vice President of IT at Improving (formerly Innovative Architects).
+Prior to joining Vertical Bridge, Mr. Shine served as Vice President of IT at Improving, formerly known as Innovative Architects.
 Mr. Shine led Improving’s expansion to South Florida and was responsible for directing IT-focused technology projects across the region.
 Previously, Mr. Shine served as Vice President of IT at NationsBuilders Insurance Services, where he planned, developed, and led IT initiatives enabling the company to more effectively manage itself.
 Earlier in his career, Mr. Shine spent 12 years with HomeBanc Mortgage in increasing roles of responsibility, most recently as VP of Application Development.

 Mr. Shine holds a Bachelor of Science in Economics from Florida Atlantic University.